PGCert in Cognitive Behavioural Therapy

 Applicants will be shortlisted in accordance with their ability to meet the criteria for admissions.
 Interviews will usually be held four to six weeks after the application deadline.

-Interviews will normally be held in person, but in exceptional circumstances may be conducted via video-conferencing, and will be conducted by 2 members of the course team.
-They will usually last about 30 minutes and include questions about the applicant's professional background and role-play to assess clinical skills.
+Interviews will normally be held in person, but may be conducted via video-conferencing, and will be conducted by two members of the course team.
+They will usually last about 45 minutes and include questions about the applicant's professional background and role-play to assess clinical skills.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Other factors governing whether places can be offered

 The following factors will also govern whether candidates can be offered places:

 - the ability of the University to provide the appropriate supervision for your studies, as outlined under the 'Supervision' heading in the About section of this page;

 - the ability of the University to provide appropriate support for your studies (eg through the provision of facilities, resources, teaching and/or research opportunities); and